EBT Accepted Here.

 Here’s how it works: Once per day, when you use EBT to make a purchase at the market, you will receive up to an additional $5 as a Market Bucks coupon.
 The Market Bucks can be used in the exact same way as EBT and essentially double the purchasing power of that first $5.

-This project was supported by the Minneapolis Department of Health and Family Support and its Statewide Health Improvement Program, funded by the Minnesota Department of Health and by Blue Cross and Blue Shield of Minnesota.
+This project is supported by the Minnesota Department of Human Services and funded by by Blue Cross and Blue Shield of Minnesota.

 The Midtown Farmers Market is proud to be the first market in Minnesota to provide the community with this service.
 Since 2006 we have made it easy for Minnesotans who receive food support through the Supplemental Nutrition Assistance Program (SNAP) to purchase healthy, fresh and local foods.